FIWARE/tutorials.Concise-Format/README.md

 Properties-of-Relationships and other standard metadata terms like `observedAt` and `unitCode`.
 Furthermore normalized payloads are exceedingly regular and parseable, and can easily be reduced down to the relevant `value` elements if such an operation necessary.
-However with the normalized format, is necessary to repeatedly supply common defining attributes such as `"type": "Property` throughout the payload to ensure that machines can fully understand the data represented.
+However with the normalized format, is necessary to repeatedly supply common defining attributes such as `"type": "Property"` throughout the payload to ensure that machines can fully understand the data represented.

 #### Normalized NGSI-LD using `options=normalized`